sam-paech/antislop-sampler/README.md

      - Retrieve the adjustment factor for the detected sequence.
      - Adjust the logits at the position where the sequence started.
      - Backtrack by removing the overrepresented tokens from the sequence.
-     - Update the model's cached states and logit cache.
+     - Update the logit cache.
      - Record the downregulation to avoid redundant adjustments.

    - **Termination Conditions**: